mahbubme/mahbubme/README.md

 ## Hey - I'm [Mahbubur Rahman](https://mahbub.me/?utm_source=github&utm_medium=mahbubme) :wave:

-I'm a web engineer, open-source contributor and an IRONMAN.
-I have been working as a WordPress Engineer for 10 years.

-Since 2013, I have been heavily involved with WordPress plugin development, mostly for my previous employers such as rtCamp, weDevs, JoomShaper.

-In late 2019, I joined Awesome Motive's MonsterInsights (#1 Google Analytics Plugin for WordPress with over 3 million active installs) team as a developer, to add new features and make it more EASY and POWERFUL for the users.
+I am Mahbubur Rahman, a web engineer and open-source contributor with a decade of experience as a Full Stack Developer with Frontend Focus.
+As an accomplished professional, I possess strong communication skills, enabling me to effectively collaborate with diverse teams, convey technical concepts to non-technical stakeholders, and contribute positively to project success.

 ### My area of expertise: